narengan/cis/best-practices.md

 |------------------------------------------------|
 | *The browser integrity check looks for HTTP headers that are commonly abused by spammers.
 It denies traffic with those headers access to your page.
 It also blocks visitors that do not have a user agent, or who add a non-standard user agent (this tactic is commonly used by abuse bots, crawlers. or APIs).* |

-## Step 4: Configure your SSL settings
+## Best practice 4: Configure your SSL settings

 CIS provides some options for encrypting your traffic.
 As a reverse proxy, we close TLS connections at our datacenters and open a new TLS connection to your origin servers.
 For your SSL termination with CIS, you can upload a custom SSL certificate from your account, you can use a wildcard certificate provisioned for you by CIS, or both.